ChrisGrattoni/partitionoptimizer/README.md

 For courses that are not "In Compliance," the algorithm attempts to balance the distribution of students in the A/B/C/D groups, as well as the distribution of students in the (A+B) and (C+D) groups.

 If a school has a different set of requirements than a maximum of 9 students in A/B/C/D groups and 15 students in (A+B) and (C+D) groups, then the fitness function in SPOTS.py can easily be modified to accommodate this.

+A genetic algorithm is an optimization technique whose results improve with additional computation.
+You may want to let this program work for 8 hours or more to obtain desirable results.

 ## Prerequisites